drksheer/Crypto-PNL-Tracker/README.md

 ### 2) Run Daisy's Binance/Bybit Data Import
 This script generates a database for which the Crypto PNL tracker uses as a plugin, so first step is importing your data.
 1. Download [Daisy's automatic import script](https://github.com/daisy613/accountData) the settings file into the tracker folder.
 Follow the setup instructions on that page.
 2. Run `accountData.ps1` from PowerShell as Administrator (Start menu -> PowerShell -> Right click, Run as Administrator).
 Navigate to the directory and type `.\accountData.ps1`.
-(If you get an error about PS scripts being unable to be executed, you mean to run `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned` in PS first)
-3. This will commence data import. **This may take up to 15 minutes.** After that, it will continue to import every 10 amount of minutes.
+3. This will commence data import. **This may take up a while depending on how old the account is - about 10 mins per month of the account.** When the first import occurs, the green message will say "Import Complete".
+After that, it will continue to import every 10 minutes.
 Leave this process running to keep your data up to date.
-4. While this is running you can setup the tracker..
+4. Now you can proceed to the tracker setup.

 ### 2) Running the Tracker
 1. Edit the JSON file format `accounts.json` in the root of the Crypto Tracker.
     - Edit the values appropriately to your setup.
 Ensuring `"enabled": true`.
-    - **If using Binance/Bybit import:**
+    - **If using Daisy's Binance/Bybit import:**
         - Ensure `dbFileName` is set to the relative location to tracker root of where your database file is being generated (See setup instructions).
-        - `accountName` is the same as specified in the `name` property in Daisy `accountData.json`.
+        - `accountName` is the same as specified in the `name` property in Daisy's `accountData.json`.
         - A basic setup should look like this,
         ```
         {